elixir-europe/rdmkit/pages/contribute/github_way.md

 * A GitHub account.
 If you do not have one, [create a free GitHub account](https://github.com/join) before you start.

-## Announce and discuss your proposal through GitHub “issues”
+## Announce and discuss your proposal through a GitHub Issue

 1. Go to the [RDMkit repo](https://github.com/elixir-europe/rdmkit) on GitHub.
 2. Click “Issues” in the top menu bar and look at the existing issues.
 See if your idea or suggestion is already being discussed.